Frequently Asked Questions

 Can I personalise a funeral?

 Yes.
 Some people choose to leave photos, write their own eulogy or decorate the coffin appropriately (Flag/ribbons).
-Personalisation is important and we will accommodate requests where possible.
+Personalisation is important and we will accommodate any of your requests.

 Do I have to have a religious ceremony?